-I bought my first curio cabinet in 1985, so my wife could have something to display her favorite figurines.
-I bought it a Pic ‘N’ Save in Yuma, Arizona.
+I bought my first curio cabinet at a Pic ‘N’ Save in Yuma, Arizona in 1985, so my wife could have something to display her favorite figurines.
 I think I remember it costing $12.00 plus tax.

 Pic ‘N’ Save was a retail closeout store, whatever that means, and later changed the name to MacFrugals before being bought out by Big Lots.
 That bit of information is the reason I don’t buy anything from Big Lots.
 I won’t even go into the store.